 An implant uses the bone that used to hold a missing tooth to replace it.
 A titanium implant is surgically placed into the jaw bone where the missing tooth used to be.
 The bone is allowed to heal around the implant, usually for 2 to 3 months.
 If the bone has taken the implant and the implant is stable, a crown can be made to attach to the implant to replace the missing tooth.
 An implant is a strong, long term, non-removable option to replace a tooth but requires surgery to place the implant and there is a risk the implant is rejected by your body.
 In some cases there may not be enough bone to place an implant so that additional surgery such as bone grafting may be needed in order for an implant to be placed.

 At Central Brisbane Dental, we use trusted Australian Dental Technicians and Dental Laboratories to make our dentures, bridges and implant crowns to ensure great fit, aesthetics and strength.
-We refer you to a specialist periodontist or oral surgeon for the surgical phase of implant treatment to ensure the best chance of successful implant surgery before carrying out the restorative phase for you at the practice.
-Although we can restore all implant types, we favour Straumann implants.
+In many cases, we can place your implant and restore it for you at the practice.
+For complex cases, we refer you to a specialist periodontist or oral surgeon for the surgical phase of implant treatment to ensure the best chance of successful implant surgery before carrying out the restorative phase for you at the practice.
+Although we can restore all implant types, we favour Straumann and ADIN implants.

 Please visit http://www.straumann.com.au/en/patients.html for more information.